SpiderLabs/HostHunter/README.md

 optional arguments:
-  -h, --help            show this help message and exit -V, --version         Displays the currenct version.
+  -h, --help            show this help message and exit -b, --bing            Use Bing.com search engine to discover more hostnames
+                        associated with the target IP addreses.
   -f FORMAT, --format FORMAT
                         Choose between CSV and TXT output file formats.
   -o OUTPUT, --output OUTPUT
                         Sets the path of the output file.
-  -b, --bing            Use Bing.com search engine to discover more hostnames
-                        associated with the target IP addreses.
   -sc, --screen-capture
                         Capture a screen shot of any associated Web Applications.
+  -t TARGET, --target TARGET
+                        Scan a Single IP.
+  -V, --version         Displays the currenct version.

 ```

 Run HostHunter with Bing and Screen Captures modules enabled